manav828/doneone/DONEONE_MANUAL.md

 ## <a id="introduction"></a>1.
 Introduction

-**FlowBoard** is a premium, high-performance task management extension designed for professionals who need to manage projects without leaving their browser.
+**DoneOne** is a premium, high-performance task management extension designed for professionals who need to manage projects without leaving their browser.
 It combines the visual utility of a Kanban board with the speed of keyboard-centric workflows, all wrapped in a modern, aesthetic interface.

 ### Key Benefits
 *   **Seamless Integration:** Capture tasks from any webpage instantly.